SAHAANA-SG/CognoRise/README.md

 Tic-Tac-Toe: A classic game implemented with an AI opponent.
 Digit Recognizer: A model capable of recognizing handwritten digits.
 Sentiment Analysis: A system for determining the sentiment expressed in text.
+Here used for classifyting the customer reviews on Amazon Fine Food Products